-Welcome to our regular “Ask the Cat Doc With Dr. Lynn Bahr” segment!
+Welcome back Dr. Bahr!
+After a three month absence, our “Ask the Cat Doc With Dr. Lynn Bahr” segment is back!
 Once a month, Dr. Bahr answers as many of your questions as she can, and you can leave new questions for her in a comment.

 Dr. Bahr is a 1991 graduate of the University of Georgia’s College of Veterinary Medicine and founder of Dezi & Roo, a company that designs, manufactures, and sells solution-based products that enhance the lives of cats and their owners.
 She volunteers at numerous animal-related charities and causes and serves on the Fear Free Advisory Board, the Parliamentarian of the Society of Veterinary Medical Ethics, the Cat Committee of the Pet Professional Guild, and the Alley Cat Allies’ Feline Forward Task Force.

-Dr. Bahr is co-author of the upcoming book Indoor Cat: How to Enrich Their Lives and Expand Their Worlddue out in April of 2022 and available for pre-order now.
+Dr. Bahr is co-author of Indoor Cat: How to Enrich Their Lives and Expand Their Worldavailable from Amazon.

 For more information about Dezi & Roo and their unique and innovative cat toys, please visit Dezi and Roo on Etsy.